SUSE/ha-sap-terraform-deployments/azure/terraform_salt/README.md

-# Azure Public Cloud deployment with terraform
+# Azure Public Cloud deployment with terraform and Salt

 The terraform configuration files in this directory can be used to create the infrastructure required to install a SAP HanaSR cluster on Suse Linux Enterprise Server for SAP Applications in **Azure**.